Direct Robot Configuration Space Construction using Convolutional Encoder-Decoders

 Inspired by \cite{b5,b6}, our method uses SegNet \cite{b10} to generate C-spaces from robotic workspaces.
 Initially designed for pixel-wise semantic scene segmentation, the SegNet model uses a convolutional encoder-decoder framework.
 The image of the robotic workspace is processed sequentially by a series of encoder blocks and corresponding decoder blocks.
 SegNet's encoder and decoder consist of 5 blocks each.
 The encoder and decoder is comprised of 13 convolutional layers for a total of 26 convolutional layers.
 The 13 convolutional layers in the encoder are topologically identical to the 13 convolutional layers of VGG16 \cite{b10,b11}.
 Our model extends the number of encoder and decoder blocks to 7 each.
 The encoder and decoder each have 19 convolutional layers for a total of 38 convolutional layers.
 We elected for 7 encoder and 7 decoder blocks after evaluating model performance on 5, 6, and 7 encoder and decoder blocks.
 The model with 7 encoder and 7 decoder blocks had the lowest validation loss.

 Each encoder and decoder block consists of either 2 or 3 pairs of a convolutional and batch normalization layer, followed by a ReLU nonlinearity.
 At the end of each encoder block is a max pool operation.
 At the start of each decoder block is a max unpooling operation.
 For a given decoder block, the max unpooling operation uses the pooling indices returned by the max pooling function at the end of the decoder's corresponding encoder block.
 All convolutional layers have a kernel size of 3 x 3 with a stride of 1.
 The max pool and unpool operations have a kernel size and stride of 2.
 Fig. 2 illustrates the network architecture.
-For the purpose of replicating this work, the complete code is made available at https://github.com/ChrisBenka/config-spaces.